Pistonite/botw-ist/README.md

 This repo does not contain any copyrighted assets or code from BOTW!
 This project cannot be used to play BOTW!

+## Contributing
+Please refer to the [Contributing](https://skybook.pistonite.dev/developer/contributing/setup.html) chapter in the project manual.